RadhikaBhedurkar/Fraud_detection/README.md

 # Fraud_detection

- Creditcard Fraud Detection Using Python
+ Creditcard Fraud Detection

 Credit card fraud is a growing problem in the financial sector.
-This project implements a Credit Card Fraud Detection system using Python, focusing on identifying suspicious transactions through rules-based logic and anomaly detection.
+This project implements a Credit Card Fraud Detection system using Python and SQL focusing on identifying suspicious transactions through rules-based logic and anomaly detection.
 The system flags potentially fraudulent transactions based on transaction amounts, frequency, location, and device usage patterns.

 # Project Objectives